DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 When P(X=50) = 0.0796 then the p-value will be P(X≤49 OR X≥51), which is 1-0.0796 = 0.9204

-P(X≥51) can be found using the below formula
+P(X≥51) can be found using the below formula.

 $$\begin{array}{c}